brettbuddin/shaden-wiki/Home.md

 ### For Contributors

-- [Architecture](Architecture): Collection of notes on the overall architecture of Lumen.
+- [Architecture](Architecture): Collection of notes on the overall architecture of Shaden.
 - [Writing Units](Writing-Units): Information on how units are constructed.